-To the extent required by law, some extensions to leave beyond an employee's FMLA entitlement may be granted when the leave is necessitated by an employee's work-related injury or illness or by a "disability" as defined under the Americans with Disabilities Act (the "ADA") and/or applicable state or local law.
+To the extent required by law, some extensions to leave beyond an employee's FMLA entitlement may be granted when the leave is necessitated by an employee's work-related injury or illness or by a "disability" as defined under the Americans with Disabilities These policies do not create a contract of employment.
+Employment for non-classified employees remains "at will".

+Act (the "ADA") and/or applicable state or local law.
 Certain restrictions on these benefits may apply.
 Employees who believe they may need to request additional leave beyond their FMLA entitlement should contact the ADA Unit of Fulton County's Office of Diversity and Civil Rights Compliance ("DCRC").